ethereum-optimism/optimism/specs/proposals.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-After processing one or more blocks the outputs will need to be synchronized with L1 for trustless execution of L2-to-L1 messaging, such as withdrawals.
+After processing one or more blocks the outputs will need to be synchronized with the settlement layer (L1) for trustless execution of L2-to-L1 messaging, such as withdrawals.
-The output proposals act as the bridge's view into the L2 state.
+These output proposals act as the bridge's view into the L2 state.
-Proposers submit the output roots to L1 and can be contested with a fault proof, with a bond at stake if the proof is wrong.
+[Proposers](./proposer.md) submit the output roots to the settlement layer (L1) and can be contested with a fault proof, with a bond at stake if the proof is wrong.

 _Note_: Fault proofs on Optimism are not fully specified at this time.
 Although fault proof